pojntfx/networked-linux-memsync/docs/notes.md

 ### Page Faults

-- Page faults occur when the process tries to access a page not available in primary memory, which ause the OS to swap the required page from secondary storage into primary memory
+- Page faults occur when the process tries to access a page not available in primary memory, which ause the OS to swap the required page from secondary storage into primary memory[@li2020user]
 - Types
   - Minor page faults: Page is already in memory, but not linked to the process that needs it
   - Major page fault: Needs to be loaded from secondary storage
 - The LRU (and simpler clock algorithm) can minimize page faults
 - Techniques for handling page faults
   - Prefetching: Anticipating future page requests and loading them into memory in advance
-  - Page compression: Compressing inactive pages and storing them in memory pre-emptively (so that less major faults happen)
+  - Page compression: Compressing inactive pages and storing them in memory pre-emptively (so that less major faults happen)[@silberschatz2018operating]
-- By listening to these page faults, we know when a process wants to access a specific piece of memory
-- We can use this to then pull the chunk of memory from a remote, map it to the address on which the page fault occured, thus only fetching data when it is required
 - Usually, handling page faults is something that the kernel does
-- In the past, this used to be possible from userspace by handling the `SIGSEGV` signal in the process

 ### `mmap`